COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Third Period: from 05 to 17 of April 2020

-The last period of our analyses supports the claim that different regions and income levels are affected by lockdown measures in a different way.
-For the regions with high and low we do not see much of a difference and most of them have maintained their mobility levels (slope is around 0).
-However, for income we observe that the low income areas appear to slowly be increasing their mobility levels.
-When looking at <b>Figure 8(B)</b> it is clear that low income regions tend to be above the slope 0 while high income tend to be below.
+The last period of our analyses supports the claim that different regions and income levels are affected by lockdown measures differently.
+For the regions with high and low density, we do not see much of a difference and most of them have maintained their mobility levels (slope is around 0).
+However, for income, we observe that the low-income areas appear to slowly be increasing their mobility levels.
+When looking at <b>Figure 8(B)</b> it is clear that low-income regions tend to be above the slope 0 while high income tends to be below.
 This supports the idea that although not implemented in the UK, vertical isolation appears to be in fact in place.
-Low income regions never stayed in isolation the levels seen by high income areas and more recently they have slowly increasing their mobility while high-income areas continue to decrease their mobility levels (even if by a small margin).
+Low-income regions never stayed in isolation the levels seen by high-income areas and more recently they have slowly increased their mobility while high-income areas continue to decrease their mobility levels (even if by a small margin).

 <br>
 <figure class="image" align="center">